pgadmin-org/pgadmin4/docs/en_US/enabling_ldap_authentication.rst

    want to connect to.
 For example, 'ldap://172.16.209.35:389' is a valid LDAP_SERVER_URI where ldap is the connection protocol, 172.16.209.35 is the IP address and 389 is the port.
 Port 636 is used for the ldaps communication protocol."
+   "LDAP_BIND_USER", "The account of the user to log in for simple bind.
+   Set this parameter to allow the connection to bind using a dedicated user.
+   After the connection is made, the pgadmin login user will be further authenticated by the username and password provided at the login screen.

+   This is an optional parameter.
+If you do not specify any value for LDAP_BIND_USER, LDAP connection and authentication will be done by the username and password provided at the login screen."
+   "LDAP_BIND_PASSWORD", "Password for simple bind.
+   Specify the value if you have set the LDAP_BIND_USER parameter."
    "LDAP_BASE_DN","Specifies the base DN from where a server will start the search for users.
 For example, an LDAP search for any user will be performed by the server starting at the base DN (dc=example,dc=com).
 When the base DN matches, the full